okdaodine/rum-sdk-nodejs/README.md

 ## More examples

-You can check data format and more real world examples in https://docs.rumsystem.net/docs/data-format-and-examples/
+You can check more real world examples in https://docs.rumsystem.net/docs/data-format-and-examples/